cjin2019/SEZMA/README.md

 ### Commands to Run

 #### Set up configuration
-.
-Edit `config.ini` file to save to the data to appropriate location and run the screen capture for however long you like
+Edit `config.ini` file to save to the data to appropriate location and run the screen capture at an initial frame capture rate.
+The default frame capture rate may be too high for your laptop, in which case the frame rate will be reduced.
 <!-- 1.
 Edit `config.json` file to save to the data to appropriate location and run the screen capture for however long you like -->
 <!-- 2.
 To get the appropriate device index, run `ffmpeg -f avfoundation -list_devices true -i ""`.
 Choose the number in `[]` that correspond to screen capture for video -->

 #### Run app end-to-end
-1. Start Zoom with one other person.
+1. Start Zoom with at least one other person.
 2. Once, you start up your Zoom call is ready, run `sudo python3 [/PATH/TO/]videonetworkapp/main2.py` to capture data and produce graphs of the data
 <!-- 2.
 Once, you start up your Zoom call is ready, run `python3 [/PATH/TO/]videonetworkapp/main.py` to capture data and produce graphs of the data  -->
 <!-- #### Capture Zoom Screen